jeromeetienne/learningthreejs.com-backup/source/_posts/2011-11-17-lets-make-a-3d-game-make-it-fullscreen.markdown

 As usual, i provide a little helper to make it easier for you to include it in your games.
 It is called [THREEx.FullScreen.js](/data/THREEx/THREEx.FullScreen.js).
-It hides the prefix of each vender and the little discrepencies between their API implementation.
+It hides the prefix of each vendor and the little discrepencies between their API implementation.
 You download this file from [here](/data/THREEx/THREEx.FullScreen.js) and include it in your page like this